infinitycube/gravatar/README.md

     })

 ### 3. Use the gravatar
-You can use the gravatar as shown below in any components which are declared in app.module or the module you imported the Gravatar to.
+You can use the gravatar as shown below in any components which are declared in app.module or the module you imported the GravatarModule to.

     <img gravatar [email]="user.email" [size]="16" [fallback]="'mm'">